Contour Lines¶

 Step 2: Load the Phase Fraction Data¶

 The frac2 file contains phase fraction data for the graphite (A9) phase in the simulation.
-We load the data using MicPy's bin.File interface.
+We use the read() function to extract the phase fraction field at the final recorded time step.

-To overlay contour lines, we access the underlying image array from the plot.
+To add contour lines, we first need to access the underlying image data from the plot.
+This data represents the phase fraction values at each point in the selected slice.

 We draw contour lines at a phase fraction level of 0.5, which helps highlight regions where the graphite phase reaches 50%.